vdthatte/How-To-Build-A-Chatbot/README.md

 #### send_message() method

-This is the methos that sends messages back to Facebook.
+This is the method that sends messages back to Facebook.

 ```python